SohamJog/secret-sharing/README.md

 # secret-sharing

-Rust implementation of Shamir's secret sharing with Lambdaworks FFT polynomials and FFT-friendly fields.
+Rust implementation of Shamir's secret sharing with Lambdaworks polynomials and FFT-friendly fields.
 Using the [Stark 252 prime field](https://github.com/lambdaclass/lambdaworks/blob/main/math/src/field/fields/fft_friendly/stark_252_prime_field.rs) from Lambdaworks.

 ## Directory Structure

 Currently, the project is still a WIP.
 I have 3 Reliable protocols in the `consensus` folder.
 The `consensus/src/shamir` folder contains the secret sharing protocol.
 The `scripts` folder contains scripts to test the protocols.
 The `testdata` folder contains the configurations for the tests.
 `
 ---